Martyrs' Day (Panama): Violence breaks out

 As word of the flag desecration incident spread, angry Panamanian crowds formed along and across the border between Panama City and the Canal Zone.
 At several points demonstrators stormed into the zone, planting Panamanian flags.
 Canal Zone police tear gassed them.
 Rocks were thrown, causing injuries to several of the police officers.
 The police responded by opening fire.

-Canal Zone authorities asked the Panama National Guard (Panama's Armed Forces) to suppress the disturbances.
-The National Guard stayed absent.
+Canal Zone authorities asked the Panama National Guard (Panama's Armed Forces) to suppress the disturbances, but they did not intervene.
 Meanwhile, demonstrators began to tear down the "Fence of Shame" located in the Canal Zone, a safety feature alongside a busy highway.
 Panamanians were tear gassed, and then several were shot.
 One of the most famous photographs of what Panamanians know as Martyrs' Day shows two demonstrators, one bearing a Panamanian flag, climbing over Fence of Shame at Ancon.
 The opinion of most Panamanians, and most Latin Americans generally, about the fence in question was expressed a few days later by Colombia's ambassador to the Organization of American States: "In Panama there exists today another Berlin Wall."

 The Panamanian crowds grew as nightfall came, and by 8 p.m. the Canal Zone Police was overwhelmed.
 Some 80 to 85 police officers faced a hostile crowd of at least 5,000, and estimated by some sources to be 30,000 or more, all along and across the border between Panama City and the Canal Zone.
 When the lieutenant governor came to survey the scene, the protestors stoned his car.

-At the request of Lieutenant Governor Parkers, General Andrew P. O'Meara, commander of the U.S. Southern Command, assumed authority over the Canal Zone.
+At the request of Lieutenant Governor Parker, General Andrew P. O'Meara, commander of the U.S. Southern Command, assumed authority over the Canal Zone.
 The U.S. Army's 193rd Infantry Brigade was deployed at about 8:35 p.m.

 American-owned businesses in Panama City were set afire.
 The recently dedicated Pan Am building (which, despite housing an American corporation, was Panamanian-owned) was completely gutted.
 The next morning, the bodies of six Panamanians were found in the wreckage.